 These popcorn balls would be great any time of year—just leave out the candy corn and add some extra peanuts to the mix!
 Have you ever made popcorn balls?

-Sharing at Weekend Potluck, Thursday Favorite Things, Full Plate Thursday, Wonderful Wednesday, Hearth & Soul, Mix it Up Monday, Silver Pennies Sundays, Happiness is Homemade, Inspire Me Monday, Meal Plan Monday, Fiesta Friday.
+Sharing at Weekend Potluck, Thursday Favorite Things, Full Plate Thursday, Tasty Tuesdays, Wonderful Wednesday, Inspire Me Monday, Hearth & Soul, Silver Pennies Sundays, Happiness is Homemade.

 Wow!
 Wonderful recipe!
 Sounds delicious & satiating.
 Thanks much for the inspiration.

 What an interesting recipe!!
 Thank you for sharing 🙂